Acrylic additives for stucco. AKA Acrylic latex bonding admixtures

 The advantage of acrylics in the finish coat:

-1. good color retention
+1. Good color retention

-2. No shrinkage cracks
+2. No shrinkage cracks.

 3. No check cracks.

-6. More than double the compressive strength
+6. More than double the compressive strength.
+This is great for rebuilding old deteriorated masonry.

 7. Less porous material, for good water resistence.

 We use Flex-con, made by Euclid chemical.
-The most popular brand is Acryl 60, made by Thoro,
+The most popular brand is Acryl 60, made by Thoro, but Flex-con is usually half price,and is just as good.

 Another good brand is Akryl7T by Tamms Corporation.

 There is a brand from Baltimore called Kaufmann.
-It is probably real good, but the buckets I got had been frozen
+It is probably a really good product, but the buckets I got had been frozen and I had bad results, and have never used it since.

 They ship this stuff in uncovered trucks in the winter.
 Once the materials freezes, it separates nad is no good.
+The state of Virginia uses Kaufmann products, so they are probably OK, I just won't buy them unless I can open the bucket first to see if it has ever frozen.

 We have been using acrylics heavily for the last 12 years or so and it has increased the quality of our product dramatically.

-One disadvantage of acrylics is that are are toxic, for concern about green and renewable building.
+One disadvantage of acrylics is that are are a little toxic, for concern about green and renewable building.
 They contain no V.O.C.'s and are only a fraction of the toxicity of a thin layer of acrylic paint, and far less toxic than synthetic stucco finishes.